 Summer can be brutal in an RV.
 With less insulation and big windows, they heat up like cars in the sun.
-Many RVs these days do come standard with an air conditioning unit, but some don’t, and those converting or building an RV need a solution .
+Many RVs these days do come standard with an air conditioning unit, but some don’t, and those converting or building an RV need a solution.
 Even if you do have an air conditioner, it may have a hard time keeping your RV cool.
-Adding additional roof-mounted air conditioning units can be very costly.
+Adding additional roof-mounted air conditioning units can be very costly and many times, they still don’t work well.
 What other options do you have?
 Today, we’ll look at RV window AC units, installation tips, and whether they might be the better option to keep you cool this summer.

 Can You Install a Window AC Unit in Your RV?

-Yes, you can install a window AC unit in an RV.
+In short, Yes, you can install a window AC unit in an RV.
+Most times, they are not designed for it, so it will be a custom solution, but it might make sense.
 You might choose to do this instead of installing a roof-mounted RV air conditioning unit.
 It’s often more budget-friendly and prevents you from adding height to your RV.

 ➡ If you’ve never used an RV air conditioner before, read this first to learn how they work: The Complete Guide To RV Air Conditioners